Joseph DeLappe: Work

-Killbox (2016), created with Malath Abbas, Tom DeMajo, Albert Elwin (as the Biome Collective) is a computer game that explores the cost and consequences of drone warfare.
+Killbox (2016), created with Malath Abbas, Tom DeMajo, and Albert Elwin (as the Biome Collective) is a computer game that explores the cost and consequences of drone warfare.
 The work is a two-player game named after a military term, Kill box, for an area targeted for destruction.
 The game, a winner of a 2016 Bafta award expresses the inhumanity of drone strikes.

 DeLappe was the Director of the Digital Media program in the Art Department of the University of Nevada, Reno until 2017 when he accepted the position of Professor of Games and Tactical Media at Abertay University in Dundee, Scotland.
 DeLappe was named a Fellow in Fine Arts by the Guggenheim Foundation in 2017.